MWatty/the-office-memory-game-pet-edition/README.md

 * The timer works as expected.

 #### Card Game Flips
-* The flip counter is expected to increase by 1 everytime a user clicks a card.
+* The flip counter is expected to increase by 1 every time a user clicks a card.
 * This worked as expected.

 #### Pause Button
-* The expectation is that the user can click the pause button should they need to.
+* The expectation is that the user can click the pause button to stop the timer should they need to.
 The user should not be able to flip cards whilst paused.
 * The pause button works as expected.

 #### Play Button
 * The expectation is that the user can click the play button following pausing of the game.
+And the timer will restart.
 * The play button works as expected.

 #### Reset Button
-* The expectation is that the reset button resets the timer and starts a new game for the user.
+* The expectation is that the reset button resets the timer and flip count and starts a new game for the user.
 * The reset button works as expected.

 ## Deployment